 Dan’s practice is focused on commercial litigation, international arbitration, sports law and costs.
 Between Chambers & Partners and the Legal 500 he is ranked as a leading barrister in all of these areas.
 The directories describe him as “worth his weight in gold”, “authoritative” and “very commercial, very thorough and also very creative”.
 He has also been praised as someone who “can put his hand to almost anything”, “commits fully to the cause” and delivers “a seamless service to clients”.
-Over recent years he has consistently been recognised by the legal press as being instructed in some of the most heavyweight disputes in his fields of practice.
+Over recent years he has frequently been recognised by the legal press as being instructed in some of the most heavyweight disputes in his fields of practice.
 Consistent with this in 2014 Legal Week named him in their annual “Stars at the Bar” report as one of the leading juniors under 10 years’ call practising at the commercial and Chancery Bar.
 He prides himself on being tenacious and dynamic in his advocacy, legal arguments and strategic thinking, and always strives to achieve the best possible outcomes for his clients.